-- 1.1 Every person appointed to a position in the classified service after certification of his name from an original entrance employment list or a promotion list, shall be tested by a working test while occupying the position.
+1.1 Every person appointed to a position in the classified service after certification of his name from an original entrance employment list or a promotion list, shall be tested by a working test while occupying the position.
 At any time during his working test period, after the first two months thereof, the appointing authority may remove an employee if, in the opinion of the appointing authority, the working test indicates that (1) the employee is unable or unwilling to perform his duties satisfactorily or (2) his habits and dependability do not merit his continuance in the service; provided not more than three (3) employees shall be removed successively from the same position.
 Upon the removal, the appointing authority shall forthwith report to the Director and to the employee removed his action and the reason therefore.
 The appointing authority may remove an employee within the first two months of this working test period only with the approval of the Director.
-The Director may remove an employee during his working test period if he finds, after giving him notice and an opportunity to be heard, that the employee was appointed as a result of fraud or error. (as amended January 12, 1955) - 1.2 If the duration of the working test period is not stated at the time of the announcement of the test for a position, the working test period shall be six (6) months in duration.
-No extension shall be allowed which would make the total working test period longer than one (1) year in the same position under the same appointing authority.
-Supervisors of probationary employees who are still employed after three (3) months shall be required to perform an employee performance assessment at three (3) months so the employees understand how they are performing and whether and how they need to improve under a performance improvement plan. (amended August 25, 2014, effective September 1, 2014) - 1.3 Extension of time.
-The Personnel Director may, upon the written request of an appointing authority, with a copy to the employee, made not later than ten (10) days before the expiration of a working test period, extend the duration of such working test.
-No extension shall be allowed which would make the total working test period longer than one year in the same position under the same Appointing Authority. (amended January 21, 1988, effective February 21, 1988) - 1.4 Failure by an appointing authority to give the ten (10) days prior written notice to the Personnel Director and a copy thereof to the employee shall have the same force and effect as a satisfactory report.
-Probationary appointments that begin or are extended on or after February 1, 1994, and were completed without the probationary appointment being terminated by the appointing authority, shall become permanent effective April 25, 1996. (amended April 25, 1996) - 1.5 If an employee is removed from his position during or at the end of his working test period, and the Director determines that he is suitable for appointment to another position, his name may be restored to the list from which it was certified.
+The Director may remove an employee during his working test period if he finds, after giving him notice and an opportunity to be heard, that the employee was appointed as a result of fraud or error. (as amended January 12, 1955)

+The working test period shall be one (1) year in duration.
+No working test period shall exceed more than one year in the same position under the same appointing authority.
+Supervisors of probationary employees who remain employed after three (3) months shall be required to perform an employee performance assessment at three (3) months so the employees understand how they are performing and whether and how they need to improve under a performance improvement plan. (amended August 25, 2014, effective September 1, 2014, amended July 21, 2023, effective August 1, 2023)

+1.2 If an employee is removed from his position during or at the end of his working test period, and the Director determines that he is suitable for appointment to another position, his name may be restored to the list from which it was certified.
 If the employee was a regular employee in another position in the classified service immediately prior to his appointment, his name may be placed on the reemployment list for the class of positions in which he was a regular employee.